titumozammel/3c-strategic-approach/README.md

 ## 1. THE 3C IDENTITY

-The **3C Strategic Approach** is a context-focused strategic approach that directs organizational attention to the **Source, Dependency, or Constraint** most relevant to improving effective application and execution.
+The **3C Strategic Approach** is a context-focused strategic approach that directs organizational attention to the **Source, Dependency, or Constraint** most relevant to understanding and changing the conditions affecting effective application and execution.

 3C is concerned primarily with **where organizational attention should be directed before deciding what should be changed**.